Types of Financial Aid

 Minority Retention Grant Program is available to minority students who are Wisconsin residents in the second year of a two-year program and who have maintained a 2.0 grade point average.

 Talent Incentive Program Grant (TIP) is designed to supplement the WHEG program for Wisconsin residents who may be disadvantaged or a minority.

 Wisconsin Deaf/Blind Handicapped Program Grant is available to Wisconsin residents who are deaf, hard of hearing, or visually handicapped with need.
 Contact the Higher Educational Aids Board at (608) 266-0888 for more information.

-Wisconsin Academic Higher Education Scholarship Program is available to students chosen by Wisconsin high schools and the Department of Public Instruction.
+Wisconsin Academic Excellence Scholarship Program is available to students chosen by Wisconsin high schools and the Department of Public Instruction.
 Students must enroll in an associate degree program, full-time, and maintain a 3.0 grade point average.

 William D. Ford Federal Direct Loans

 Interest does not accrue on the loan while the student is in school at least half-time, or during any future deferment periods.
 The federal government "subsidizes" (or pays) the interest during these times.
 The student must complete a FAFSA in order to qualify for these loans.

 Interest will accrue from the time the loan is disbursed to the school, but can be deferred until 6 months after graduation.
 The student does not have to make any payments on the loan while attending school at least half-time, but may choose to pay the interest while in attendance.

 Get answers to frequently asked questions with regards to direct loans.